tldr-pages/tldr/pages/common/scrapy.md

 `scrapy fetch {{url}}`

-- Open a webpage in the default browser as scrapy sees it (disable javascript for extra fidelity)
+- Open a webpage in the default browser as scrapy sees it (disable javascript for extra fidelity):

 `scrapy view {{url}}`

 - Open scrapy shell for url, which allows interaction with the page source in python shell(or ipython if available):

 `scrapy shell {{url}}`